Formal GAGA for good moduli spaces: Proof of Theorem

 \notocsubsection{\myref{res$'$}$\Rightarrow$\myref{res}} The above argument shows that if \myref{res$'$} holds and $\F$ is a coherent sheaf on $\X$, then there is a vector bundle $\V$ on $\X$ and a surjection $\hhat\V\to \hhat\F$.
 Since \myref{res$'$}$\Rightarrow$\myref{GAGA}, this map is induced by a surjection $\V\to \F$.

-\notocsubsection{\myref{GAGA}$\Rightarrow$\myref{res$'$}} First we show that if \myref{GAGA} holds and $\F\in \Coh(\X)$ completes to a vector bundle on $\hhatX$, then $\F$ is a vector bundle.
+\notocsubsection{\myref{GAGA}$\Rightarrow$\myref{res$'$}} First we show that if $\X$ has affine diagonal and if \myref{GAGA} holds, any $\F\in \Coh(\X)$ whose completion is a vector bundle on $\hhatX$ is a vector bundle.
 By Remark \ref{R:pullback=completion}, the equivalence of categories of coherent sheaves respects tensor products, so since $\hhat\F\otimes_{\hhat\O_\X}-$ is an exact functor on $\Coh(\hhatX)$, we have that $\F\otimes_{\O_\X}-$ is an exact functor on $\Coh(\X)$.
-Let $\spec R\to \X$ be a smooth cover of $\X$ (note $\X$ is assumed finite type over the Noetherian ring $A$, so it is quasi-compact).
+Let $\spec R\to \X$ be a smooth cover of $\X$ (note $\X$ is assumed of finite type over the Noetherian ring $A$, so it is quasi-compact).
 Then $\spec R\times_\X\spec R$ is of finite type over $\spec A$, so the projections $\spec R\times_\X\spec R\to \spec R$ are smooth, quasi-compact, and quasi-separated, so any quasi-coherent sheaf on $\X$ is the limit of its coherent subsheaves \cite[Lemma \href{http://stacks.math.columbia.edu/tag/07TU}{07TU}]{stacks-project}.
 Since $\F\otimes_{\O_\X}-$ commutes with direct limits, it is exact on the category of \emph{quasi}-coherent sheaves, so $\F$ is a flat $\O_\X$-module by Lemma \ref{L:flatness-and-tensoring}.
-It follows that $\F$ is a vector bundle; indeed, this can be checked smooth locally, and a flat coherent sheaf on a Noetherian affine scheme is locally free \cite[Lemma \href{http://stacks.math.columbia.edu/tag/00NX}{00NX}]{stacks-project}.
+It follows that $\F$ is a vector bundle; indeed, this can be checked smooth locally, and a flat coherent sheaf on a Noetherian affine scheme is locally free \cite[Theorem 2.9 of Chapter 1]{Milne:etaleBook}.

 Now for any coherent sheaf $\F_0$ on $\X_0$, since $\X_0$ is assumed to have the resolution property, there is a vector bundle $\V_0$ on $\X_0$ with a surjection to $\F_0$.
 By Lemma \ref{L:vectorUnicity}, $\V_0$ extends to a vector bundle on $\hhatX$, which by formal GAGA is the completion of a coherent sheaf $\V$ on $\X$.
 By the above paragraph, $\V$ is a vector bundle.
 Now $\V\to \V_0\to \F_0$ is a surjection.
 This shows that \myref{res$'$} holds.